libui-ng/libui-ng/README.md

 #### Requirements
 On all hosts, [zig 0.11.0](https://ziglang.org/download/) must be installed.

-To compile for Linux, `gtk+-3.0` and `pkg-config` must be installed.
+To compile for Unix platforms, `gtk+-3.0` and `pkg-config` packages must be installed.

 To compile for Windows, a Windows resource compiler must be installed.
 The build.zig will default to `rc.exe` on Windows and `wrc` on non-Windows systems.
 This can be overriden by passing `-Dresource-compiler=<path to resource compiler executable>`.

-To compile for MacOS, you will need the MacOS sdk installed.
-As far as I know, this requires an Apple device.
+Cross compilation for macOS targets from other platforms is not supported at this time.
+Apple macOS SDK is only licensed for use from Apple devices.

 ## Testing